Iglesia ni Cristo Museum (Quezon City)

 The Iglesia ni Cristo Museum is an ecclesiastical museum located in Quezon City and is owned and operated by the Iglesia ni Cristo (INC).
-Located in a building Inaugurated in 2019, it is formerly located in the basement of the INC Central Temple.
-It features the history of the Christian denomination and memorabilia of its founders.
+Located in a building inaugurated in 2019, it is formerly located in the basement of the INC Central Temple.
+It features the history of the denomination and memorabilia of its founders.

 History

 The basement of INC Central Temple, the primary house of worship of the Iglesia ni Cristo (INC), used to host a museum dedicated to the Christian indigenous denomination.
 The museum first opened in 1984.
 However due to lack of space, the museum was transferred to its own building.

 The INC Museum was inaugurated on August 26, 2019 by INC Executive Minister Eduardo V. Manalo The concept for the museum took at least eight years to realize from the storyboard stage.

 Facilities

 Building

 The current museum is hosted in a five-storey building with a total floor area of 46,098.54 sqm.
 The building was designed by Filipino architect Francisco Mañosa who is recognized as a National Artist of the Philippines.

 Its facade has a signage which says "INC 1914", the initials of Iglesia ni Cristo and its foundation year.
 The facility also has a building management system which regulates lighting and other utilities.